D4riu5/vue-boolzapp/README.md

 - Added User page on user image click. (the image on top left of screen). (no issues)
 - Can change the User Name: Click on the pencil icon.
 Name changes only if Enter key is pressed. (a small text explains this when editing is started). (no issues)
 - Can change the User Avatar: Click on the User image to open a modal with 8 avatars.
 The avatar changes only when the save changes button is pressed, if not it resets to the last avatar selected. (cannot upload your own image)
 - Added Escape button functionability: if Esc is pressed inside a chat it closes and homepage is shown.
-Same for settings page, emoji menu open, editing name, avatar change modal. (
+Same for settings page, emoji menu open, editing name, avatar change modal. (no issues)
 - Added voice messages:
   - webpage asks for mic permision on page access.
   - when Microphone icon is pressed, recording starts